CNBC Awards

 • Compare ESG metrics across industries to make data-driven investment decisions.

-Governments and regulatory bodies use ESG frameworks to shape policies, monitor corporate sustainability efforts, and ensure environmental and social regulations compliance.
+Governments and regulatory bodies use ESG frameworks to shape policies, monitor corporate sustainability efforts, and ensure compliance with environmental and social regulations.
 ESG reporting frameworks enable governments to:

 • Standardize sustainability disclosures to enhance transparency across industries.